tommyhosmer/tommyhosmer/README.md

 - 👋 Hi, I’m @tommyhosmer
-- 👀 I’m interested in scientific computing and machine learning techniques applied to model order reduction in plasma physics.
-Interested in applications relevant to semiconductor manufacturing and nuclear fusion.
+- 👀 I’m interested in high performance computing and optimization.
-- 🌱 I’m currently learning parallel processing and improving my C++.
+- 🌱 I’m currently building a fluids solver in CUDA and researching algorithms mapping dynamic distributions.
 - 📫 How to reach me tommyhosmer@berkeley.edu